-Now economic analysis shows that monopsonies can involve economic costs.
-But what my research shows is that monopsonies also can lead to very large social costs, including arbitrary, idiosyncratic outcomes, unjust discrimination, and even corruption.
+Now economic theory shows that monopsonies produce economic costs.
+Besides this, my research finds that monopsonies also can lead to very large social costs, including arbitrary, idiosyncratic outcomes, unjust discrimination, and even corruption.
 Suppose that the best invention for carbon capture lowers the market value of Tesla by 50 percent.
-Then you can be pretty certain that that innovation is not going to get the prize.
+Then you can be pretty certain that that invention is not going to get their innovation prize.

-I would conclude by pointing out that this misallocation of resources was very evident in the case of the Google Lunar XPRIZE, which was a moonshot price of $30 million.
+I would conclude by pointing out that this misallocation of resources was very evident in the case of the Google Lunar XPRIZE, which was a moonshot prize of $30 million.
 For 10 years, this competition went on, and Google got 10 years of free publicity and insights and information from the competitors for the prize.
-Then Google canceled the award, so nobody actually got the $30 million.
-So my take on this is that prize awards are great for the monopsonist who offers the award.
-Markets are generally better for the rest of us.
+Then Google canceled the award, amd nobody actually got the $30 million.
+So my take on this is that prize awards are great for the monopsonist who offers the award; markets are generally better for the rest of us.
 In the prize system, one person wins a prize.
 In the market, everyone can get a prize.